The Clay Travis and Buck Sexton Show

 Clay Travis and Buck Sexton tackle the biggest stories in news, politics and current events with intelligence and humor.Full Bio

-Hour 1 - Honest Race Conversations
+Hour 1 - Congressional Stock Trading

 Make sure you never miss a second of the show by subscribing to the Clay Travis & Buck Sexton show podcast wherever you get your podcasts! ihr.fm/3InlkL8